bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/mdn-web-docs-glossary-definitions-of-web-related-terms-or-mdn.md

 -   Learn more
 -   Related topics :::

-::: {#content .article .text-content} An algorithm is a self-contained series of instructions to perform a function.
+::: {\#content .article .text-content} An algorithm is a self-contained series of instructions to perform a function.

 In other words, an algorithm is a means of describing a way to solve a problem so that it can be solved repeatedly, by humans or machines.
-Computer scientists compare the efficiency of algorithms through the concept of "Algorithmic Complexity" or "Big O" notation.
+Computer scientists compare the efficiency of algorithms through the concept of “Algorithmic Complexity” or “Big O” notation.

 For example: